TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 Adding a data server is supported from the snappy-shell.
 The new data server joins the cluster, and if the system is low on redundancy (not enough copies of data exist in memory), it automatically picks up storage for the tables it has defined in it.
 It starts an executor, connects to the lead node and new Snappy jobs recognize and utilize the new server.
 Removing a data server is supported from the snappy-shell.
 When a server is removed and if there is redundancy, the partitions on the removed server are automatically retried on the other servers where they are hosted.
 The running jobs pass eventually.
 Jobs running on the server are automatically restarted by the lead node.

-### Encoding of column tables
-We have dictionary encoding.

-<mark>Hemant will check if integers are delta encoded.
-We are not efficient as parquet.</mark>

-### Concurrency
-Within SnappyData, multiple “jobs” may be running concurrently if they were submitted by different threads.
-This is common if your application is serving requests over the network.
-SnappyData includes a fair scheduler to schedule resources within each SnappyContext.

-**Fair scheduler**:
-Fair scheduling is a method of assigning resources to jobs such that all jobs get, on average, an equal share of resources over time.
-When there is a single job running, that job uses the entire cluster.
-When other jobs are submitted, tasks slots that free up are assigned to the new jobs, so that each job gets roughly the same amount of CPU time.
-When a query is executed, the query is routed to the lead node which then communicates with the executors and completes the action.
-The second function of the lead node is to accept Snappy jobs via the REST API and maintain a queue of such jobs and execute them using the specified scheduling mechanism (fair scheduler or FIFO?)

-<mark>The Fair Scheduler contains the following configuration</mark>

 ## Sizing Process
 Size recommendation based on queries and data is being taken care of by Volume testing.